TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-The directory contains all the PDF's that we haved created.
+The directory contains all the `PDF's` that we haved `created`.

-Now that we know that PDF's are being created and where they are stored, it is time to try to exploit a Latex Injection, a very typical vulnerability in PDF generators like pdfTeX.
+Now that we know that PDF's are being `created` and where they are `stored`, it is time to try to `exploit` a `Latex Injection`, a very typical vulnerability in PDF generators like `pdfTeX`.

 ## RCE:

-There are a lot of different payloads to exploit a Latex Injection, but the first that I try is to execute a command with a Payload founded in [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)
+There are a lot of different `payloads` to exploit a `Latex Injection`, but the first that I try is to `execute a command` with a Payload founded in [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)

 <br />